Intercoin/ITR/README.md

 init method

-### cleanSRC
+### cleanERC

-clean SRC20. available only for owner
+clean ERC777. available only for owner

 ### minimumsView